andrediogo92/Exchanger/README.md

 ## Communication ##

 _Front-end server will work with serialized pertinent information (client authentication requests, trade and consultation information) using [Protocol Buffers](https://github.com/google/protobuf)._

+### GPB specifics ###

+Protocol buffer messages will be grouped into wrapper messages to decode from multiple options.
+In Erlang, hasField() methods do not make sense, so a boolean value must be explicitly set for each possible message needing decoding on *Exchanger*.

 ### Front-end <-> Directory ###